code-not-found/code-not-found.github.io/_posts/sping-ws/2017-05-01-spring-ws-mutual-authentication-example.md

 date: 2017-05-01
 modified: 2017-05-01
 categories: [Spring-WS]
-tags: [Client, Example, HTTPS, Maven, Server, Spring, Spring Boot, Spring Web Services, Spring-WS, Tutorial]
+tags: [Client, Example, Maven, Mutual Authentication, Server, Spring, Spring Boot, Spring Web Services, Spring-WS, Tutorial, Two-Way Authentication]
-published: false
+published: true
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[HTTPS](https://en.wikipedia.org/wiki/HTTPS) is a protocol for secure communication over a computer network.
-It consists of communication over Hypertext Transfer Protocol (HTTP) within a connection encrypted by [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS), or its predecessor, Secure Sockets Layer (SSL).

-A web service exposed on HTTPS provides **authentication** of the associated web server with which one is communicating.
-In addition it provides **bidirectional encryption** of communications between the client and server, which protects against eavesdropping and tampering with or forging the contents of the communication.
+[Mutual authentication or two-way authentication](https://en.wikipedia.org/wiki/Mutual_authentication) refers to two parties authenticating each other at the same time.
+In other words the client must prove its identity to the server, and the server must prove its identity to the client, before any traffic is sent over the client-to-server connection.

-The following example shows how to configure both client and server in order to consume and respectively expose a web service over HTTPS using Spring-WS, Spring Boot and Maven.
+This example shows how to configure both client and server so that mutual authentication is enabled on a web service using Spring-WS, Spring Boot and Maven.

 Tools used:
 * Spring-WS 2.4